Ocean-Data-Lab/ooipy/docs/getting_started.md

 hdata_lowfreq = ooipy.get_acoustic_data_LF(start_time, end_time, node2, verbose=True, zero_mean=True)
 ```

-The {py:func}`ooipy.hydrophone.basic.HydrophoneData` object has all of the functionality of the {py:func}`obspy.core.trace.Trace`, which includes plotting, resampling, filtering and more.
+The {py:func}`ooipy.hydrophone.basic.HydrophoneData` object has all of the functionality of the {py:class}`obspy.core.trace.Trace`, which includes plotting, resampling, filtering and more.
 See obspy documentation for more information.

 ### Hydrophone nodes